ignaciosm/sunat-ruby/README.md

 ## Serialization

 Every model can be serialized and de-serialized from JSON.
 This is extremely useful for storing a declaration a more readily usable form.

+## Homologation

+SUNAT requires that each document you'll be sending goes through an homologation process.
+See the examples directory for sample code that will help you get started.

 ## Contributing